-- Make and communicate an organizational commitment to addressing health-related social needs and health disparities at the community and individual levels. - b.
+- a.
+Make and communicate an organizational commitment to addressing health-related social needs and health disparities at the community and individual levels. - b.
 Recognize that comprehensive health care should include understanding an individual's social context.
 Evidence is rapidly accumulating concerning the most effective strategies for screening and assessing for social risk factors and social needs.
-Such strategies should include standardized and validated questions, as available, and should use interoperable data systems to document results. - Use patient-centered care models to more routinely incorporate social risk data into care decisions. - d.
+Such strategies should include standardized and validated questions, as available, and should use interoperable data systems to document results. - c.
+Use patient-centered care models to more routinely incorporate social risk data into care decisions. - d.
 Design and implement integrated care systems using approaches that engage patients, community partners, frontline staff, social care workers, and clinicians in the planning and evaluation and in incorporating the preferences of patients and communities.

-- e.
-Include social care workers as being integral to a team-based approach to designing and delivering health care. - f.
+- f.
 Establish linkages and communication pathways between health care and social service providers.
 This is important for personal care aides, home care aides, and others who provide care and support for seriously ill and disabled patients and who have extensive knowledge of patients' social needs. - g.
 Develop and finance referral relationships with selected social service providers when feasible, supported by operational integration such as co-location or patient information systems.
 Social care providers and health care providers should establish a formal understanding and accountability within their contracting and referral relationships. - h.
 Support the development of those infrastructure components needed to meet the goal of care integration, including the redesign and refinement of workflows, technical assistance and support, staff with the ability to support the redesign, champions of the redesign, information on best practices, health information technology to enhance integration, and support for community partners and their infrastructure needs.